Debugging hard crashes

 - Set

-in your terminal and launch your app.
-This should print out a long command prefixed witherl
+ELIXIR_CLI_DRY_RUNin your terminal and launch your app.
+This should print out a long command prefixed witherl. - Replace the

-command you should put a launch flag (cerl --lldb
+erlprefix withcerl.
+Right after thecerlcommand you should put a launch flag (cerl --lldb,cerl --valgrind).

 Appendix#